Dogs and Animals in Boulder

 Cats should be vaccinated for rabies annually and wear an I.D. tag.
 City of Boulder Animal Control will impound cats that have bitten a person or are sick or injured.

 City of Boulder is the home of many wildlife species (bats, skunks, and raccoons) known to transmit this incurable disease to pets and people.
 There is a record number of rabies cases that have been found in Colorado wildlife this year.
 Not only is it required by law that all dogs be vaccinated after reaching 4 months of age, but it is extremely important to the health of you, your pet, and your community.
 Keep the rabies certificate as proof of current vaccination for licensing and proof of ownership.

 The City of Boulder offers dog guardians and their dogs many opportunities to enjoy the nature that's right in our backyards.

-Open Space & Mountain Parks lands have 144 miles of trails, 90 percent of which are open to dogs.
+Open Space and Mountain Parks (OSMP) lands have 144 miles of trails, 90 percent of which are open to dogs.
 The Parks and Recreation Department manages 4 dog parks and over 50 city parks.